Bridge Courses (Pre-requisites):

-Graduate Electives: 12-15 Credits (4-5 Electives).
-Students are required to take 4-6 Security Elective courses or their choice.
+Advanced Electives: 12-15 Credits (4-5 Electives).
+Students are required to take 4-5 Advanced Elective courses of their choice.
 You will be required to take 5 if you choose to do the capstone course or project, 4 elective if you choose the thesis.

 This course is designed to provide students with the advanced concepts needed to establish network security strategies to ensure adequate protection for the corporate environment and yet provide accessibility for the corporate community.
 Class 3, Credit 3 (Fall Spring)

 In this course, students will learn in depth knowledge of cryptography and authentication.
 Students will explore various cryptography algorithms, authentication protocols, and their design and implementation.
 Students will work on a project to implement a cryptographic algorithm and/or an authentication protocol.
 The applications of cryptography and authentications in the areas of computer networks and systems and information assurance will also be investigated.
 Class 3, Credit 3 (Fall, Spring)

 This course provides students with the latest techniques and methods needed for extracting, preserving and analyzing volatile and nonvolatile information from digital devices.
 Students will gain exposure to the spectrum of available computer forensics tools along with developing their own tools for “special need” situations.
 The core forensics procedures necessary for ensuring the admissibility of evidence in court, as well as the legal and ethical implications of the process, will be covered on both Unix and Windows platforms, under multiple file systems.
 Therefore, students must possess knowledge of available file systems on both platforms.
 Class 3, Credit 3 (Fall, Spring)